DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation_new.md

 This Option is for running large-scale cases on an HPC cluser.
 Currently only Claude Desktop App supports remote HPC connection.

 ### Step 1.
-Install an LLM Desktop App
+Install an LLM Desktop App on your computer

-Same as Step 1 in Option A.
+Same as Step 1 in Option A. **NOTE:** you need to install the LLM desktop app on your computer, instead of the HPC.

 ### Step 2.
 Compile the agents and DAFoam on the HPC

-We need to compile the DAFoam package from scratch on the HPC.
+Use SSH to login to the HPC.
+Then, compile the DAFoam package from scratch there.
 Follow the instructions from [here](https://dafoam.github.io/installation-source.html).
 In this example, we assume DAFoam is installed in `/home/your_user_name/dafoam` and will use this path for the instructions below.

 After DAFoam is compiled, load its environment, e.g., `. /home/your_user_name/dafoam/loadDAFoam.sh`, and then run the following command to install the MDO Agent Deck: